mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 # Reinforcement Learning

-Reinforcement Learning (RL) is a broad topic and we will only cover aspects RL that I use myself.
+Reinforcement Learning has been used in various applications such as robotics, game playing, recommendation systems, etc. Reinforcement Learning (RL) is a broad topic and we will only cover aspects RL that I use myself.

 {class: information}
 This is a common theme in this book: if I don't love a topic or I don't have much practical experience with it, I generally don't write about it or cover it lightly with references for further study.
 I used RL a few years ago on a project at Capital One and here I am guiding you on the same learning path that I took prior to working on that project.

+## Overview

+Reinforcement Learning is a type of machine learning that is concerned with decision-making in dynamic, uncertain environments.
+RL uses the concept of an agent, which interacts with its environment by taking actions and receiving feedback in the form of rewards or penalties.
+The goal of the agent is to learn a policy, which is a mapping from states of the environment to actions with the goal of maximizing the expected cumulative reward over time.

+There are several key components to RL:

+- The Environment, which is the system that the agent interacts with.
+- The Agent, which is the decision-maker that chooses actions based on its current state and policy.
+- The State, which is a representation of the current environment, the parameters and trained policy of the agent, and possibly the visible actions of other agents in the environment.
+- The Action, which is a decision taken by the agent.
+- The reward, which is a scalar value that the agent receives as feedback for its actions.
+-
+Reinforcement learning algorithms can be divided into two main categories: value-based and policy-based.
+In value-based RL, the agent learns an estimate of the value of different states or state-action pairs, which is then used to determine the optimal policy.
+In contrast, in policy-based RL, the agent directly learns a policy without estimating the value of states or state-action pairs.

+Reinforcement Learning can be implemented using different techniques such as Q-learning, SARSA, DDPG, A2C, PPO, etc. Some of these techniques are model-based, which means that the agent uses a model of the environment to simulate the effects of different actions and plan ahead.
+Others are model-free, which means that the agent learns directly from the rewards and transitions experienced in the environment.

 If you enjoy the tutorial material in this chapter I recommend that you consider investing the time in the Coursera RL specialization [https://www.coursera.org/learn/fundamentals-of-reinforcement-learning](https://www.coursera.org/learn/fundamentals-of-reinforcement-learning#instructors) taught by Martha and Adam White.
 There are [50+ RL courses on Coursera](https://www.coursera.org/courses?query=reinforcement%20learning).
 I took the courses taught by Martha and Adam White before starting my RL project at Capital One.

 My favorite RL book is "Reinforcement Learning: An Introduction, second edition" by Richard Sutton and Andrew Barto, that can be read online for free at [http://www.incompleteideas.net/book/the-book-2nd.html](http://www.incompleteideas.net/book/the-book-2nd.html).
-They origianlly wrote their book examples in Common Lisp but most of the code is available rewritten in Python.
+They originally wrote their book examples in Common Lisp but most of the code is available rewritten in Python.
 The Common Lisp code for the examples is [here](http://www.incompleteideas.net/book/code/code2nd.html).
 Shangtong Zhang translated the book examples to Python, available [here](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction).
 Martha and Adam White's Coursera class uses this book as a reference.

-## Overview

 The core idea of RL is that we train a software agent to interact with and change its environment based on its expectations of the utility of current actions improving metrics for success in the future.
-There is some tension between writing agents that simply reuse past actions that proved to be useful, rather than aggresively exploring new actions in the environment.
-There are intersting formalisms for this that we will cover.
+There is some tension between writing agents that simply reuse past actions that proved to be useful, rather than aggressively exploring new actions in the environment.
+There are interesting formalisms for this that we will cover.

 There are two general approaches to providing training environments to Reinforcement Learning trained agents: physically devices in the real world or simulated environments.
 This is not a book on robotics so we use the second option.